Scottish Friendly

 Scottish Friendly Assurance Society Limited (Scottish Friendly) is a leading UK mutual life and investments organisation.
 It provides a range of investment and protection products and provides life and investment products and services to other financial organisations.
-One of the largest life offices in Scotland, Scottish Friendly is based in Glasgow, United Kingdom and operates throughout the UK and Ireland.
-It has over 712,000 members and over 1 million policyholders.
-As of 29 December 2019, the society looked after assets worth over £5.3 billion.
+The largest life offices in Scotland, Scottish Friendly is based in Glasgow, United Kingdom and operates throughout the UK and Ireland.
+It has over 838,000 members and over 1 million policyholders.
+As of 31 December 2023, the society looked after assets worth over £4.6 billion.

 History

 Early beginnings

 Scottish Friendly was established in 1862 as the City of Glasgow Friendly Society, and was a breakaway movement from the Royal Liver Friendly Society, whose headquarters were in Liverpool.

 The first meeting of the City of Glasgow Friendly Society took place in the Bell Hotel, 68 Trongate, on 16 September 1862.
 The first committee consisted of seven men — James Logan (chairman), John Stewart (secretary), James Semple, William Jack, David Black, James Wilson and William Roche.
 The founder of the Society was John Stewart, who guaranteed a fund of £1,500.
 John Stewart would go on to become the Society's general manager and treasurer.

 During the first nine months of the Society's existence, branches were opened in Aberdeen, Edinburgh, Bathgate and Perth.
 In 1867/68, the Society opened branches in Belfast, Sunderland, Troon, Kirriemuir, Kilsyth, Kirkwall, Manchester, Leeds, Dalry, Blairgowrie and Kilwinning.

 By the end of 1884 the Society's surplus was £14,276 and the membership was in the region of 70,000.
 In 1890, James Stewart took over the management of the Society along with father, John Stewart.